sn2873/data_analytics_portfolio/README.md

 # Shay Nezaki - Data Analytics Portfolio
 ## About me
-Hi, I'm Shay!
+Welcome to my portfolio!
 I have worked in marketing analytics and this experience made me interested in exploring a career in business analytics/data analytics.

 I've recently furthered my education in business and data analytics in Vancouver.